 With the introduction of appropriate techniques, the construction units have required careful supervision.
 Masons and youths have been trained as community architects/extension agents.
 The training of youths has evolved into support institutions - the TTRC, TTC, the newly formed UTC, as detailed below.
-Total 662 demonstration units have been completed with 197 masons trained, mostly in Orangi.
+Total 689 demonstration units have been completed with 198 masons trained, mostly in Orangi.
 Since early 2002 TTRC is extending support for house construction in Orangi and the nearby towns.
 Since 2010 TTC started similar work in Khairabad/Zobu goth in Gadap town, now extended to Orangi Town and other goths in Gadap town & Keamari town.
 Since Nov'12 UTC has initiated work in Orangi town, with the support & supervision of TTRC.

-- 5.4 Training, Extension and Documentation The Technical Training Resource Centre (TTRC), the Tameer Technical Center (TTC) in Gadap town and Ujala Technical Centre (UTC) in Gulshan-e-Zia, Orangi town. - a) Youths trained as community architects setup the TTRC and are managing the extension of the housing program and its documentation: So far plans and estimates for total 632 units were completed (11 last period).
+- 5.4 Training, Extension and Documentation The Technical Training Resource Centre (TTRC), the Tameer Technical Center (TTC) in Gadap town and Ujala Technical Centre (UTC) in Gulshan-e-Zia, Orangi town. - a) Youths trained as community architects setup the TTRC and are managing the extension of the housing program and its documentation: So far plans and estimates for total 639 units were completed (7 this period).
 Of which 233 are schools, where ventilation improvements have been a focus.
-For 458 units fees was received from owners.
-On 5 projects preparation of plans and estimates are in progress.
-Supervision of total 268 projects were completed (5 last period).
+For 465 units fees was received from owners.
+On 6 projects preparation of plans and estimates are in progress.
+Supervision of total 275 projects were completed (7 this period).
 For extension of techniques TTRC undertakes mobile guidance i.e. units under construction in the settlements are observed and on the spot guidance is provided.
 Total 264 units were provided guidance, more masons and house owners have come in contact, documentation is ongoing.
 Lack of proper orientation, ventilation and foundation techniques are the recurring problems in houses and schools.
 Through on site guidance, leaflets, posters, meetings with CBOs, community activists, masons, schools and house owners, the importance of these are being emphasised.
 More youths are being trained by TTRC.
 Its support for area mapping is another important activity as explained in 1.7.3.
 (Report not received) - b) TTC have evolved linked to the Housing Savings & Loan Program.
 Youths trained and guided since June'09 have setup the Tameer Technical Center (Jan'10).
-TTC so far has documented 252 units (7 this period).
+TTC so far has documented 266 units (14 this period).
 This documentation shows the lack of orientation, ventilation and technical issues in the houses.
 The program helps in solving these issues by mobilizing the community through on site guidance, leaflets, sample designs of houses, meeting with masons, house owners and site supervisors.
-165 house owners have been motivated in accepting the solutions provided by TTC of more houses plans are under process.
+173 (corrected) house owners have been motivated in accepting the solutions provided by TTC of more houses plans are under process.
 Masons, house owners and site supervisors are in regular contact.
+An internal review of OPP-RTI's programs concluded lack of technical guidance to the masons and house owners during construction, by TTC.
+TTC is being guided on technical supervision during house construction by a senior technical team member.
+House owners and masons are accepting TTC's solutions on technical issues during house construction.
 59 house owners planted trees on motivation; a number of houses also grew vegetables in Zobu goth/Khairabad.
-With contacts restabilished in goths motivation has been initiated for tree plantation in Allah Rakhio and Gulshan-e-Saifal Muree Goth.
-A new initiative by TTC; a youth (girl) from Mansoor Nagar, Orangi interested in mapping of housing is under training on drafting and planning.
-4 students have been trained on basic drafting in Moach Goth, Kemari Town.
-The plan is to expand the housing, saving and loan program in the goths of Karachi with the support of the youths from the community.
+Youth (girl) from Mansoor Nagar, Orangi interested in mapping of housing has been trained on drafting and planing and is a team member of TTC.
+9 students have been trained on basic drafting, 4 from Moach goth, Keamari town continue on-site training.
+Plan is to extend the housing, saving and loan program in the goths of Karachi with the support of youths from the community.
 3 requests received from Moach Goth for house improvenment, process of HSL program initiated through the trained youths of the area.